-Management of the Company engages with its Shareholders on an ongoing basis and in a variety of ways.
-The Company communicates with Shareholders and other stakeholders through various channels, including news releases and other continuous disclosure documents, website, and other meetings.
+The Corporate Secretary, CEO and CFO of the Company engage with its Shareholders on an ongoing basis and in a variety of ways, often involving GBR CEO Frank Getman.
+The Company communicates with Shareholders and other stakeholders through various channels, including news releases and other continuous disclosure documents, the Company website, virtual meetings and conferences and in-person meetings and conferences.